LISTEN TO MY LATEST PODCAST EPISODE

 Kate is a perfect example of this.
 She serves just one category (cashmere sweaters) but offers many services (design, tech packs, sourcing, product development).

-Here are some of my free resources to help you get started:
+If you’re not sure where to begin, here are some of my free resources to help you get started:

 You got this, me and my team are rooting for you!